astramieri/azure-data-fundamentals/docs/module_8/batch_vs_stream.md

-# Understand batch and stream processing
+# Batch and stream processing

 Data processing is simply the conversion of raw data to meaningful information through a process.